Big Yellow Taxi: Counting Crows and Vanessa Carlton version

-In 2002, American rock band Counting Crows covered "Big Yellow Taxi" with backing vocals by Vanessa Carlton.
+In 2002, American rock band Counting Crows covered "Big Yellow Taxi" with backing vocals by American singer-songwriter Vanessa Carlton.
 It was included on the soundtrack to the film Two Weeks Notice, starring Sandra Bullock and Hugh Grant.
 Originally, the song was a hidden track on the band's 2002 album Hard Candy, and it did not include Carlton until it was to be featured in the film.
 New releases of the album included it as a track with her added, as with her in the video (which was shot on Coney Island, Brooklyn, and in nearby Bensonhurst), although Counting Crows and Carlton neither appeared in the video together nor recorded together.
 This version slightly changed Mitchell's original lyrics to describe when the eponymous taxi "took my girl away", instead of Mitchell's "took away my old man".
 The original version of the song without Carlton was included on the album Nolee Mix, which was released to promote the My Scene dolls.

 This cover reached No. 42 on the US Billboard Hot 100 and entered the top five on three other Billboard listings.
 The song became the band's only top-20 single in the United Kingdom, peaking at No. 13, and it reached the top 10 in Australia, Ireland, and New Zealand.
 The single was certified gold by the Recording Industry Association of America (RIAA) and platinum by the Australian Recording Industry Association (ARIA).